timmo001/ha-card-tile-popup/README.md

 # Tile Popup Card

-A custom Home Assistant card that displays a tile-style button.
-Tapping it opens a popup containing configurable cards.
+A custom Home Assistant card that displays a tile which shows a popup containing cards.

 > [!WARNING]
 > This card is experimental, breaking changes may occur.
 No support will be given